 On average, for a simple estate not liable to Inheritance Tax with no property to sell, the full administration takes in the region of 12- 18 months.

 For a relatively simple estate liable to Inheritance Tax with one property to sell, on average, the full administration takes 18 to 24 months.
 However, there are more variations within this scenario which are out of our control e.g. selling the property and communication from the HMRC and other third parties.
 Such an estate may take longer to complete.

 Estates that involve more complex Inheritance Tax issues and other factors such as:

 - Significant lifetime gifts

-- Claims for business or agricultural reliefs or for a reduced rate of Inheritance Tax
+- Claims for Business or Agricultural Property reliefs or for a reduced rate of Inheritance Tax

 - Administration of business or other complex assets